unified-ui/unifiedui-platform-service/CONCEPT.md

 ## Permission Model

-AIHub uses a flexible permission system that supports granular access control across all resources.
+unifiedui uses a flexible permission system that supports granular access control across all resources.
 Permissions can be assigned to identity provider groups, custom groups, or predefined role groups.

 ### Permission Structure